-No action is required (unless perhaps you are a member of an existing supervisory authority or its staff), but it is a good idea to establish or maintain a point of contact with your main supervisory authority.
+No action is required, but it is a good idea to establish or maintain a point of contact with your main supervisory authority.

-Local data protection authorities, (supervisory authorities) continue to exist.
-They continue to monitor the application of the GDPR to protect fundamental rights in relation to processing and to facilitate the free flow of personal data within the EU.
+Supervisory authorities (also colloquially known as "Data Protection Authorities" or "DPAs") are established in each Member State.
+They monitor the application of the GDPR to protect fundamental rights in relation to processing and to facilitate the free flow of personal data within the EU.